kubevirt/containerdisks/README.md

 ### Scaling considerations

 At this stage `medius` only allows parallelization at the binary level.
-In the future it should get support for sharding to allow scaling on a CI job level.
+In the future it may get support for sharding to allow scaling on a CI job level.

 To scale on the command level make use of the `--workers` flag on the `publish` command.